 Bookmark this page for streamlined access to Halliburton's latest developments.
 Combine these updates with fundamental analysis tools available on Stock Titan to inform your energy sector research.

-Halliburton Company (NYSE: HAL) has announced the redemption of $600 million of its 3.800% Senior Notes due 2025, set for redemption on February 23, 2022.
-The total outstanding amount of these Notes is approximately $1 billion.
-The redemption price will be the greater of the principal amount or the present value of scheduled payments, plus accrued interest.
-The company intends to use cash on hand for this redemption.
-Notice has been sent to all registered holders of the Notes by the Trustee, The Bank of New York Mellon Trust Company, N.A.
+Halliburton Company (NYSE: HAL) has announced the redemption of its entire outstanding principal amount of 3.50% Senior Notes due 2023, totaling $600,061,000.
+The redemption date is set for September 25, 2022.
+The redemption price will be based on the greater of the principal amount or the present value of remaining payments, plus accrued interest.
+Halliburton will utilize cash on hand for this transaction.
+The notice of redemption has been communicated to registered holders of the Notes by The Bank of New York Mellon Trust Company, N.A.